SimCoreTechnology/catalog/README.md

 Please be creative when coming up with unique attributes for each set.

+For time consideration, stub out business logic, and add TODO's to go into more detail on what you will need to add to flesh out methods.
+As time permits, go back and add in business logic to flesh out methods.
+Since this test isn't being judged on time spent, we want to make sure you get your thoughts and ideas in code, one way or another.

 ### Time of Interview ###

 Please be prepared to demo this project, and be able to explain your code decisions.